citysciencelab/cut-mobilities-of-care-masterportal/doc/sensorThings.md

   - )
 - &$expand=Locations

-You will receive only Things with their Location within the given polygon.
+You will only receive Things located within the given polygon.
 Use this to increase network request speed by only retrieving and subscribing to Things in the user's current view.

 ### The REST API - mqtt

-mqtt is a protocol developed for the *Internet of Things* to keep an open connection to servers and communicate with pull (commands from client to server) and push (messages from server to client), using an established connection that does not close in the meantime.
+mqtt is a protocol developed for the *Internet of Things* to keep an open connection to servers and communicate with pull (commands from client to server) and push (messages from server to client) requests, using an established connection that does not close in the meantime.

 In the browser, this might e.g. be implemented by using socket.io.